2023-2024 Board of Directors

 Harrison Wealth Advisory/BMO Nesbitt Burns

 Jodie is the Senior Wealth and Investment Advisor of Harrison Wealth Advisory Group at BMO Nesbitt Burns.
-Her and her team develop and implement financial plans, as well as provide investment advice to help clients achieve financial success.
+She and her team develop and implement financial plans, as well as provide investment advice to help clients achieve financial success.
 Prior to her return to BMO , Jodie worked with TD Asset Management as Regional Vice-President partnering with over 200 Financial Advisors in the National Capital Region.
 Since joining the board in 2021 Jodie has taken an active role in planning and supporting fundraising events and served as co-chair of Dinner Party in a Box.
 In her free time, she enjoys reading and skiing with her family.

 Stephen Monuk is Partner at York Entertainment Group/Ottawa Venues, which owns and operates several of Ottawa’s prominent restaurants, bars and real estate.
 In addition to sitting on the SSF Board, Stephen is Co-Chair of the Byward Market Safety and Security Committee, Vice-Chair of the Byward Market BIA, Board member of Christie Lake Kids, and Board member of the Lowertown Community Association.